FAIRmat-NFDI/pynxtools/docs/how-tos/validate-nexus-file.md

 Search for fields which are not found in the NeXus definition by searching for the line: "DEBUG: NOT IN SCHEMA".
 Recheck the used NeXus definition to eliminate the problem.
 Be careful with upper and lower case notation and correct spelling.

-Keep in mind, that the output provides quite some information.
+Keep in mind that the output provides quite some information.
 This is useful for software development, but may be a bit too much for validation purposes.

 Similar features as the tables and messages provided from punx and cnxvalidate for pynxtools are [planned to be implemented in the future](<https://github.com/FAIRmat-NFDI/pynxtools/pull/333>).